ignacypolak1/Tr4pNode/README.md

 ## 🧩 Built With / Credits

-CyberPot is built using a combination of powerful and open-source technologies:
+Tr4pNode is built using a combination of powerful and open-source technologies:

 - [**Cowrie**](https://github.com/cowrie/cowrie) – SSH and Telnet honeypot used for logging unauthorized access attempts.
 - [**MongoDB**](https://www.mongodb.com/) – NoSQL document database for storing structured honeypot session data.